 The Committee on Applied Climatology also encouraged papers on the traditional topics of applied climatology:

 The $95 abstract fee included the submission of your abstract, the posting of your extended abstract, and the uploading and recording of your presentation which is archived on the AMS Web site.

-The Committee of Applied Climatology of the American Meteorological Society (AMS) is proud to award Best Student Prizes for best student presentation, runner-up student presentation, best student poster, and runner-up student poster at the 23rd Conference on Applied Climatology held 26–28 June 2017 in Asheville, North Carolina.
-These awards recognize outstanding student contributions based on an evaluation of both the submitted written paper and corresponding oral and poster presentation.
+The Committee of Applied Climatology of the American Meteorological Society (AMS) was proud to award Best Student Prizes for best student presentation, runner-up student presentation, best student poster, and runner-up student poster at the 23rd Conference on Applied Climatology held 26–28 June 2017 in Asheville, North Carolina.
+These awards recognized outstanding student contributions based on an evaluation of both the submitted written paper and corresponding oral and poster presentation.

 Authors of accepted presentations were notified via e-mail by 28 March 2017.
 All abstracts, extended abstracts and presentations are available on the AMS website at no cost.